wlabranche/jpmcBranchLocator/README.md

 transform all `jade` (used mostly for fast templating) and `stylus` files, lauch a `browserSync` server that will serve everyting up from './public' and watch for any changed files, rebuilding and reloading on any changes.

-Test will be run automatically on each build with `karma`
+Test will be run automatically on each build with `karma`.